n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awslambda.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: AWS Lambda
+title: AWS Lambda node documentation
 description: Documentation for the AWS Lambda node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# AWS Lambda
+# AWS Lambda node

 Use the AWS Lambda node to automate work in AWS Lambda, and integrate AWS Lambda with other applications. n8n has built-in support for a wide range of AWS Lambda features, including invoking functions.